Updated: Aug 13

 When you are going through cancer treatment, there are days when eating/drinking anything at all can feel like a huge victory!

-One of the most effective ways to overcome perfectionism is to replace self-critical or perfectionistic thoughts with more realistic and helpful statements, for example, ‘how can I make this more nourishing’?
+One of the most effective ways to avoid the perfectionism trap is to replace self-critical or perfectionistic thoughts with more realistic and helpful statements, for example, "how can I make this more nourishing"?

 On days when heating a ready meal takes all the energy you have, or the only thing you fancy eating is your favourite comfort food, there is ALWAYS something you can ADD to make the dish more nourishing.
-Here are just a few examples I share with my clients:
+Here are just a few nourishing choices adaptations I share with my clients: